sherlock-audit/2023-06-tokensoft-judging/README.md

 Fixed: https://github.com/SoftDAO/contracts/pull/9

+**maarcweiss**

+Fixed by keeping the ability to re-initialize the distribution records, but not increasing the voting power of the user

 # Issue M-1: setVoteFactor() does not change existing supply of votes.
 As a result, some may be unable to withdraw.

 Source: https://github.com/sherlock-audit/2023-06-tokensoft-judging/issues/55